revacprogramming/pps-test2/README.md

 Expressions:

-1. Write a program to find length distance between two points.
+1. Write a program to find distance between two points.

 Expressions and Functions: